PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 _Of course, this is a non&#8209;exhaustive list of telemetry on different Linux distributions.
 If you are aware of other tracking mechanisms used by these or other distributions, feel free to make a [pull request](https://github.com/PrivSec-dev/privsec.dev/blob/main/content/posts/linux/Desktop%20Linux%20Hardening.md) or [discussion post](https://github.com/PrivSec-dev/privsec.dev/discussions) detailing them!_

-### Keystroke Anonymization

-You could be [fingerprinted based on soft biometric traits](https://www.whonix.org/wiki/Keystroke_Deanonymization) when you use the keyboard.
-The [Kloak](https://github.com/vmonaco/kloak) package could help you mitigate this threat.
-It is available as a .deb package from [Kicksecure's repository](https://www.kicksecure.com/wiki/Packages_for_Debian_Hosts) and an [AUR package](https://aur.archlinux.org/packages/kloak-git).

 ## Application Confinement

 Some sandboxing solutions for desktop Linux distributions do exist; however, they are not as strict as those found in macOS or ChromeOS.
 Software installed with distro package managers (DNF, APT, etc.) typically have **no** sandboxing or confinement whatsoever.
 Several projects which aim to tackle this problem are discussed here.